madhur/madhur.github.com/_posts/2022-03-06-parental-control-softwares.markdown

 Even with Linux, its best to have parental control softwares.

-For linux, I found it best to have [http://e2guardian.org/cms/index.php](http://e2guardian.org/cms/index.php) and [Privoxy](https://www.privoxy.org/).
+For linux, I found it best to have [E2guardian Web filtering](http://e2guardian.org/cms/index.php) and [Privoxy](https://www.privoxy.org/).
 Once installed, you need to just enable proxy in your browser to enable them.

 The list of blocked sites can simply be entered in `/etc/e2guardian/lists/bannedsitelist` and restart the service using